Use of Select Agents and Potentially Hazardous Biological Materials Policy

 Policy Summary

-Any activity involving Select Agents or Potentially Hazardous Biological Materials or conducting life sciences Dual Use Research of Concern requires prior review and approval by the Institutional Biosafety Committee (IBC).
-Activity involving Select Agents (other than exempt quantities of listed Toxins) also requires express written permission from the Associate Vice Provost for Research Integrity and Compliance.
+Any research-related activity at The George Washington University ("GW" or "university") involving Select Agents, Potentially Hazardous Biological Materials, or conducting life sciences Dual Use Research of Concern (DURC) requires prior review and approval by the Institutional Biosafety Committee (IBC).
+Activity involving Select Agents (other than exempt quantities of listed Toxins) also requires express written permission from the Associate Provost for Research Integrity and Compliance.
 All IBC-approved activities involving Select Agents or Pathogens must be conducted in accordance with this policy.
 Failure to comply with this policy may result in disciplinary action up to and including termination.

 Related Regulations